 The Spirit speaking through Paul in Philippians 2:13 says, “For it is God which worketh in you both to will and to do of his good pleasure.”

-How hard it has been for some of us to become God-inside minded, to daily remind ourselves that we have Him in us, and that He is there to build Christ into us, to build the living Word into us.
+We must become God-inside minded, to daily remind ourselves that we have Him in us, and that He is there to form Christ into us, to build the living Word into us.

 Just as a mason builds a house brick by brick, so the Holy Spirit will take one truth after another and build it into us until we become Jesus-minded, love-controlled, Father-pleasers.